 "We anticipate this spring travel season will be very busy," said Rear Adm.
 David M. Stone, Acting Administrator of the Transportation Security Administration.
 "We are prepared to accommodate travelers nationwide.
 In turn, we ask travelers to be prepared to fly."

-With nearly two million passengers to be screened each day during spring break, travelers are urged to check out TSA's helpful travel tips on the Web at www.TSATravelTips.us.
+With nearly two million passengers to be screened each day during spring break, travelers are urged to check out TSA's helpful travel tips on our website at www.tsa.gov.

 It's important to remember to: